collapsed-stacks/startups/questions/14/is-creating-branding-website-stationery-etc-an-important-first-step-if-i-m-l.md

 - tagged: `marketing`, `brand`, `low-capital`, `cashflow`
 - score: 7

-<p>I'm thinking of creating a tech company that offers website solutions for a fee.
-Is it important to have a "<em>professional</em>" public face with branding, a flashy website, etc.? <br />
+I'm thinking of creating a tech company that offers website solutions for a fee.
+Is it important to have a "*professional*" public face with branding, a flashy website, etc.? <br />
-I'm concerned about spending too much money on trivialities when I really need money coming <em>in</em>, not going out. </p>
+I'm concerned about spending too much money on trivialities when I really need money coming _in_, not going out.

-<p>Similarly, I'm not sure if paying for office space is a good return on investment. </p>
+Similarly, I'm not sure if paying for office space is a good return on investment.

-<p>How many people will be seeing my office anyway?<br />Might I not be better off working from home?</p>
+How many people will be seeing my office anyway?<br />Might I not be better off working from home?

 ## Answer 36